nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - `LogicManager`: Invokes the `DeleteCommand` to execute the deletion operation.
 - `ModelManager`: Implements the `Model` interface and contains the internal list of persons.
 - `Person`: Represents a person in TalentSG, encapsulating their personal information.
-- `AddressBookParser`: Creates an `DeleteCommand` object based on the user input.
+- `HRPlatformParser`: Creates an `DeleteCommand` object based on the user input.

 ### **Sequence of action**